aws-samples/amazon-ec2-global-dashboard/README.md

 The stack will begin to create the resources.
 Give it about 15 minutes to gather and push the initial metrics.
 View your dashboard in CloudWatch management console -> Dashboards.

+### New Feature

+Tags are an essential part of infrastructure management.
+You can now choose to monitor all or tagged running EC2 instances.
+This option is configured using Parameters when launching the Stack.
+If you wish to use tag-based monitoring, you can use the default `(Key=tag:amazon-ec2-global-dashboard,Value=enabled)` or provide your own.

 ### Widgets

 The Dashboard contains two widgets: